codenotary/immudb/README.md

 ./immudb
 ```

-Optionally, you can specify the exact role ImmuDB should be using with:
+Optionally, you can specify the exact role immudb should be using with:

 ```bash
 export IMMUDB_S3_ROLE=<AWS S3 ACCESS ROLE NAME>